checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

   If S dereferences V at E:
     Gen[S] = Gen[S] ∪ {V:bounds(Lower, E + 1)}

-Else if W is a where_clause ∧
-        W annotates S ∧
+Else if W is a where_clause ∧ W annotates S ∧
         W declares bounds(Lower, Upper) as bounds of V:
   Gen[S] = Gen[S] ∪ {V:bounds(Lower, Upper)}
 ```
 Note: Currently, we only look at where clauses that annotate calls to `strlen`
 and `strnlen`.

-For each variable `Z` we maintain a set of all the null-terminated array
+For each variable `Z`, we maintain a set of all the null-terminated array
 variables in whose bounds expressions `Z` occurs.
 This is used in the
-computation of the `Kill` sets.
+computation of `Kill` sets.
 ```
 ∀ variables Z, let the initial value of BoundsVars[Z] be ∅.